qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 * **FI_POLYGON_TOLERANCE** parameter: Tolerance for polygon layers *GetFeatureInfo* request, in pixels.

-QGIS Server also permits to make GetFeatureInfo requests and select all the features that intersect a geometry with the help of the **FILTER_GEOM** parameter that takes a geometry in WKT format as argument:
+QGIS Server also permits to make advanced GetFeatureInfo requests and select all the features that intersect any given WKT geometry.
+It does that with the help of the **FILTER_GEOM** parameter.

 .. code-block:: guess